iamdhil/aiven-docs/docs/products/kafka/howto/create-topic.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-When working with Apache Kafka®, while it is possible to configure it to [automatically create topics when a message is produced to a non-existent topic](create-topics-automatically), it is generally recommended to create topics beforehand, especially in production environments.
+You can configure Aiven for Apache Kafka® to [automatically create topics when a message is produced to a non-existent topic](create-topics-automatically), but it is recommended to create topics beforehand, especially in production environments.

 This approach offers several advantages: